Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Exceptional Jordan Algebra over the Integral Octonions and Exceptional Modular Forms

 The real octonions with integer coefficients $\mathbb{O}(\mathbb{Z})$ form a ring.
 However, as was shown by Coxeter, the ring $\mathbb{O}(\mathbb{Z})$ is not maximal.
 There is a maximal order $\mathcal{R}$ which has $\mathbb{O}(\mathbb{Z})$ as a subring \cite{MR19111}.
 It is generated by $\mathbb{O}(\mathbb{Z})$ and four additional octonions with all half-integer coefficients which can be chosen to be \eqn

 \enn The order $\mathcal{R}$ contains the element \cite{MR1411589}: \eq \beta = \frac{1}{2} ( -1 + j_1 +j_2 +j_3+j_4+j_5+j_6+j_7) \en which satisfies \eqn

 \enn Trace and norm take on integral values on $\mathcal{R}$ and hence its elements were called integral Cayley numbers (octonions) by Coxeter \cite{MR19111}.
-In \cite{MR1411589}, Elkies and Gross define a $\mathbb{Z}$ lattice $JL$ inside $J_3^{\mathbb{O}}$ by considering $3 \times 3$ Hermitian matrices over integral octonions: \eq J(a,b,c;x,y,z) = \left(
+Following \cite{MR1411589}, we define a $\mathbb{Z}$ lattice $JL$ inside $J_3^{\mathbb{O}}$ by considering $3 \times 3$ Hermitian matrices over integral octonions: \eq J(a,b,c;x,y,z) = \left(

 \right) \en where $a,b,c \in \mathbb{Z}$ and $x,y,z \in \mathcal{R}$.
 The cubic norm of elements in $JL$ take on integral values and its invariance group is the discrete arithmetic subgroup $E_{6(-26)}(\mathbb{Z})$ of $E_{6(-26)}$ \cite{MR1369418}.
 A remarkable fact that was proven in \cite{MR1369418} is that while $E_{6(-26)}$ acts transitively on positive polarizations with determinant 1, its arithmetic subgroup $E_{6(-26)}(\mathbb{Z})$ does not act transitively on the polarizations $E>0$ in $JL$ with determinant 1.
-There are precisely two orbits under the action of $E_{6(-26)}(\mathbb{Z})$ represented by the identity matrix $I=J(1,1,1,0,0,0)$ and the ``indecomposable" polarization \eq E= J(2,2,2;\beta,\beta,\beta) =\left(
+There are precisely two orbits under the action of $E_{6(-26)}(\mathbb{Z})$ represented by the identity matrix $I=J(1,1,1,0,0,0)$ and the ``indecomposable" polarization $E_{ind}$ \eq E_{ind}= J(2,2,2;\beta,\beta,\beta) =\left(